MusaAqeel/MY-AI-HTV/readme.md

 We mainly enhanced our skills in React and how to implement and fine-time an API.

 ## What's next for My-AI
+The more Maya is trained with people and different experiences obtained through the chat box, the more accurate the support is.